spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 # Deploy the Cluster and the Application

-Select the tab representing the workflow you want to learn more about.
+Select the tab for the workflow you want to learn more about.

 <br />